stashed/stash/docs/concepts/crds/repository.md

 Stash checks the integrity of backed up files after each backup. `status.integrity` shows the result of the integrity check.

 - **status.size**
-`status.size` shows the total size of repository after last backup.
+`status.size` shows the total size of a repository after last backup.

 - **status.snapshotCount**
 `status.SnapshotCount` shows the number of snapshots stored in the Repository.